Kees van de Veen (1980), freelance photographer based in The Netherlands.

 My work has been awarded several times, including at the Zilveren Camera, European Newspaper Award and the World Press Photo.

-Besides my personal projects, I also work for clients such as NRC Handelsblad, Trouw, De Morgen, National Geographic Magazine, Vluchtelingenwerk, Rijkswaterstaat and Provincie Groningen.
+Besides my personal projects, I work and have worked for clients such as NRC Handelsblad, ANP, Trouw, De Morgen, National Geographic Magazine, Vluchtelingenwerk, Rijkswaterstaat and VPRO Magazine.

 Journalist Lieke van den Krommenacker interviewed me about my work:

 Capturing the daily life of ordinary people, like you and me and everybody else.
 That is what’s at the core of Kees’ work.
 For everyone has a story.
 And a story behind their story.
 At exactly that place, you’ll find Kees and his camera.

 What are you trying to show in your work?

 “For me it’s all about showing ‘normal’ life in all its facets.
 That means: the beauty as well as the rough edges.
 I’m not looking for glamour or the polished representation of people and their lives; I’m interested in real stories of real people, photographed with respect and dignity.
 The authentic and honest stories.
 Most important to me is to approach people with an open mind and unbiased eye.”

 How is this reflected in your photos?

 “I think I have a keen eye for detail, light and finding the right moment to take a photo.
 Always, in every story, there is this moment that shows what’s really happening.
 A gesture, a look or motion that reveals a layer that goes beyond what you literally see at that moment.
 Recently shot this series of a group of young rugby players.
 They live in Oost-Groningen, where unemployment is an issue, and they are having a hard time finding work.
 To become more resilient, they join this rugby course.
 When I then take a shot of those guys jumping for the ball, it shows boys jumping for a ball as much as it shows how those boys trying to reach higher in life.”